sourcegraph/about/content/blogposts/2022/shift-left-wtf-does-it-mean.md

   </div>
 </center>

 By stitching together existing components, you can spin up a basic, hacky version of a new feature or product 10x more quickly.
-Ideally, you don't even have to worry about spinning up a production environment before soliciting user feedback—tools like ngrok enable you to quickly and securely share your service running on your local machine to the feedback partners you'd like to reach around the world.
+Ideally, you don't even have to worry about spinning up a production environment before soliciting user feedback—tools like ngrok (a favorite of hackathons) enable you to quickly share a service running on your local machine to early adopters around the world.

-## Context
+## Shifting left context acquisition

 Most code is written in the context of an existing codebase.
 It is important to understand the existing code well, as it offers both constraints and opportunities: